nikerla/vc-content/pages/glossary/what-is-b2b.md

            B2B ecommerce is an online business model with flexible enterprise software as a ground solution for purchasing, selling and promoting services, information, or products.
         </p>
         <p class="text">
-            An ecommerce technology can become a critical success factor.
+            In B2B ecommerce examples the ecommerce technology can become a critical success factor.
 The website must represent your business well, be user-friendly, and allow prospective buyers to get the information they've been searching for.
 This raises a question about the right choice of software.
         </p>
         <h2>What is B2B software?</h2>
         <p class="text">